EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - EBC Dates

-The EBC will be held annually during three days, as from Thursday until Saturday, in March.
+The EBC will be held annually during three days from Thursday until Saturday, within the time frame of mid-February to mid-April.
 The dates will be decided by the EBU Board in consultation with the EBC Host.
-Setting up exceptionally an EBC in the 1st half of April will have to be motivated & documented in detail and submitted to the EBU Board for final approval.
-The dates will be decided by the EBU Board in consultation with the EBC Host.
-The EBU will strive to announce the dates at the latest 12 months before the scheduled event.
+Organizing the EBC, exceptionally, in a different time frame will have to be motivated and documented in detail and submitted to the EBU Board for final approval.
+The final dates will then be decided by the EBU Board in consultation with the EBC Host.
+The EBU will strive to announce the dates at least 12 months before the scheduled event.

 - Requirements for Selecting the EBC Host

 - All EBU Active Members who reside or have their seat in a represented European country may submit an offer to host the EBC.

 - As from 1st November of each year a call for hosting candidates will be published through the EBU Newsletter.
 All candidatures need to be filed preferably by the EBU Member Country Responsible by electronic mail sent to the president (email@example.com) and secretary (firstname.lastname@example.org) of the EBU.
 The list of Country Responsibles is published on the EBU website.

 - Deadline for offers to host the EBC: 15 January, two years prior to the year when the EBC will take place unless other deadline is announced by the EBU Board.